enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

 ``OldShearMethod`` (external)
-    If using the shear refinement criterion, setting this variable to 1 enables the old method for calculating the shear criterion, which actually calculates it based on shear and vorticity and makes several assumptions about the simulations (dx=dy=dz=1, c_s=1, etc.).
+    If using the shear refinement criterion, setting this variable to 1 enables the old method for calculating the shear criterion, which actually calculates it based on shear and vorticity and makes some assumptions about the simulations (c_s=1, etc.).
 However, this is necessary if you want to reproduce some of the old enzo results (e.g. Kritsuk et al. 2006).
 Default: 0 ``MetallicityRefinementMinMetallicity`` (external)